 In archaeological jargon, this time of European – Native American interaction is called the Contact Period.
 It covers the interval from European contact with Native Americans to the beginning of the Revolutionary War.
 Simply said “contact” means any interaction between Native Americans and Europeans.
 Frequently this took the form of stories of great ships, men riding strange creatures, exotic goods such as beads, brass kettles or flintlock muskets and, unfortunately for the Native Americans disease and warfare.
 It was a period of cultural transition, fragmentation and eventual collapse of Native American cultures in Pennsylvania.

-Pennsylvania is divided into 3 drainages; the Delaware, the Susquehanna and the Ohio and each was occupied by distinct Indian tribes.
-We do not know what they called themselves at the time of contact but today they are known as the Delaware, the Susquehannocks and the Monongahela.
+The three major drainages of Pennsylvania were each occupied by distinct Indian tribes.
+We do not know what they called themselves at the time of contact but today they are known as the Delaware, the Susquehannocks, and the Monongahela.
 Each of these Indian groups interacted with the Europeans and European influences in a different fashion and, in each case, the short-term results were strikingly different.
 Thus the Contact Period was different in each drainage.

 The Monongahela - a brief period of contact

-The Monongahela were dispersed by AD 1635 and much of the region was unoccupied at the time of European Contact.
+The Monongahela were gone by the time European explorers entered the valley around 1635 AD and much of the region was unoccupied.
 The demise of the Monongahela is somewhat of a mystery.
-Glass beads are found at some villages, so the Monongahela culture was in contact with Europeans, but probably only through Native American middlemen.
+European glass beads are found at some villages, so the Monongahela culture was in contact with Europeans, but probably only through Native American middlemen.
 We have no written accounts of Europeans ever meeting these people and there is no direct evidence of catastrophic warfare among Monongahela villages.
 As elsewhere in the New World, European diseases likely decimated these people prior to ever meeting the Europeans.

 Farming Villages in the Susquehanna Valley at the time of Columbus